Fast Predictive Uncertainty for Classification with Bayesian Deep Networks

-All experiments were conducted using different forms of Laplace approximations on the weight space.
-For the smaller experiments, a full (all-layer) Laplace approximation with a diagonal Hessian \citep{DiagonalHessianLeCun, dangel2020backpack} was used.
-For the experiments with larger networks, the Laplace approximation has been applied only to the last-layer of the network.
-This scheme has been successfully used by \citet{ScalableBayesianOptimizationDNNs2015,2016DeepKernelLearning,brosse2020last}, etc. and it has been shown theoretically to mitigate overconfidence problems in ReLU networks \citep{kristiadi2020being}.
-For the last-layer experiments we use diagonal and Kronecker-factorized (KFAC)\citep{ritter2018a, martens2015optimizing} approximations of the Hessian, since inverting the exact Hessian is too costly.
+For all experiments, a last-layer Laplace approximation has been applied.
+This scheme has been successfully used by \citet{ScalableBayesianOptimizationDNNs2015,kristiadi2020being}.
+We use diagonal and Kronecker-factorized (KFAC)\citep{ritter2018a, martens2015optimizing} approximations of the Hessian, since inverting the exact Hessian is too costly.
 A detailed mathematical explanation and setup of the experiments can be found in \cref{appendix_D_experiments}.
 While the LB could also be applied to different approximations of a Gaussian posterior predictive such as Variational Inference \citep{Graves2011VB,Blundell2015WeightUI}, we used a Laplace approximation in our experiments to construct such an approximation.
 This is for two reasons: (i) it is one of the fastest ways to get a Gaussian posterior predictive and (ii) it can be applied to pre-trained networks which is especially useful for large problems such as ImageNet.
 Nevertheless, we want to emphasize again that the LB can be applied to any Gaussian over the outputs independent of the way it was generated.
-Despite the overlap in nomenclature, the LB is \textit{not} restricted to Gaussians arising from a Laplace approximation of the network.